jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### Device Creation

 `PluggableDeviceFactory` is introduced to create the `PluggableDevice`, following the [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h) design pattern.
-To support existing GPU programs run on a new device without user changing the code, PluggableDeviceFactory is registered as "GPU" name and given higher priority than the default GPU device.
+To support existing GPU programs running on a new device without user changing the code, PluggableDeviceFactory is registered as "GPU" name and given higher priority than the default GPU device.
 &emsp;&emsp;`REGISTER_LOCAL_DEVICE_FACTORY("GPU",PluggableDeviceFactory, 220); // plugged GPU`
 &emsp;&emsp;`REGISTER_LOCAL_DEVICE_FACTORY("GPU", GPUDeviceFactory, 210);//default GPU`
 For those vendor who don't want to use "GPU" name, it's optional to register a new device name.
 For example: